duhdugg/forknite/README.md

 ### Simply Trying Out

-Krohnkite can be temporarily loaded without installing the script:
+Forknite can be temporarily loaded without installing the script:

     make run
     make stop

-Note that Krohnkite can destroy itself completely once it is disabled, so no restart is required to deactivated it.
+Note that Forknite can destroy itself completely once it is disabled, so no restart is required to deactivated it.

 ## Settings